bradbell/xrst/test_rst/toml_file.rst

 ****************
-The value corresponding to this key is a dictionary that maps the :ref:`run_xrst@target` to the directory where the final output is stored.
-Note that the possible values for *target* are ``'html'`` and ``'pdf'`` and that the default uses the same name for the output directory.
+The value corresponding to this key is a dictionary that maps the :ref:`run_xrst@target` to the directory where the final output is stored .
 The default value for this key is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 32-35
+   :lines: 76-79
    :language: toml

+Note that the possible values
+for *target* are ``'html'`` and ``'pdf'`` and that the default uses the same name for the output directory.

 .. _toml_file@output_directory@Example: